Bridging Neural Networks and Wireless Systems with MIMO-OFDM Semantic Communications: Challenges and Applied Solutions

 \subsection{PAPR and PA Nonlinearity}

 In actual wireless transmission systems, significant variations in symbol power levels can cause high PAPR and nonlinear signal distortion.
-This distortion occurs because the gain of a PA varies with the amplitude of the input signal.
+This distortion occurs because the gain of a PA varies with the amplitude of the input signal, as shown in Fig.~\ref{fig:pa_nonlinearity}.
 This issue is exacerbated in semantic communications systems, where typical 95th percentile PAPR values are around 9.8~dB, compared to 8.5~dB for 16-QAM in 72-subcarrier OFDM environments.

 To mitigate this issue, as in prior work~\cite{shao2022semantic, liu2023comprehensive}, we used a loss-based method to control the PAPR of the symbols.
 We introduced a PAPR penalty term in addition to the original mean squared error (MSE) loss, with a multiplier $\lambda_{\text{PAPR}}$ for the PAPR term.
+Note that our purpose is not to propose a new PAPR algorithm, but to validate existing loss-based PAPR reduction techniques in the PA’s nonlinear region, which has not been empirically demonstrated in prior work.

 Fig.~\ref{fig:constellations_result} illustrates the effect of PAPR reduction on the symbol constellation and the PA's nonlinear behavior.
 In Fig.~\ref{fig:constellations_result}, three constellation diagrams are shown for different PAPR constraints: baseline (no PAPR constraint), weak PAPR regulation, and strong PAPR regulation.
 We used $\lambda$ values for the PAPR loss of 0, $\frac{1}{32768}$, and $\frac{1}{4096}$, respectively.
 The baseline model displays widely dispersed symbols with a high PAPR of approximately 7.6~dB, increasing susceptibility to distortion.
-Introducing weak PAPR regulation tightens the symbol clustering, reducing PAPR to around 6.6~dB and slightly improving the PSNR.
-Strong PAPR regulation further confines the symbols near the origin, lowering PAPR to about 4.3~dB and achieving the highest PSNR, albeit with reduced symbol representation power.
+Introducing weak PAPR regulation tightens the symbol clustering, reducing PAPR to around 6.6~dB and slightly lowering the peak signal-to-noise ratio (PSNR).
+Here, PSNR quantifies the reconstruction error between the original and compressed/received image on a dB scale, with higher values indicating better image quality.
+Strong PAPR regulation further confines the symbols near the origin, lowering PAPR to about 4.3 dB, albeit at the cost of worse PSNR and reduced symbol representation power.
 Due to this reduced representation power, in simulated channels without PA nonlinearity, this additional loss results in performance degradation due to the reduced representation power of the encoded symbols~\cite{shao2022semantic}.

 In a real wireless setup with PA nonlinearity, however, the model with reduced PAPR can outperform the baseline model despite the performance degradation from the PAPR reduction.
 Higher PAPR symbols from the baseline model extend into the PA's nonlinear region, causing significant distortion.
 In contrast, PAPR-reduced models remain within the linear operating range of the PA, minimizing distortion and enhancing signal quality.